Canadian officials caution against ‘foreign interference’ as U.S. Republicans back ‘Freedom Convoy’ protests

 The demonstrations began in late January after Canada and the United States imposed a new rule requiring cross-border truck drivers to be fully vaccinated to enter their respective countries.
 Since then, the protests have grown into a broader condemnation both of pandemic-related measures and the government of recently reelected Prime Minister Justin Trudeau, as far-right extremists, conspiracy theorists and anti-government activists have joined their ranks.

 In what Ottawa Police Chief Peter Sloly characterized as a “siege” of the downtown areas, protesters have used big rigs and cars to block crucial traffic arteries, with horns blaring throughout the day.
 Ottawa police said they have launched 60 criminal investigations, issued hundreds of tickets, towed vehicles and made at least 20 arrests since Friday.
-National monuments have been desecrated, and businesses forced shut over security concerns.
+National monuments have been desecrated and businesses forced shut over security concerns.
 A state of emergency was announced for the city Sunday.

 Calling Trudeau a “far left lunatic,” Trump said in a statement Friday that “insane covid mandates” are destroying Canada and urged the convoy to come to Washington to protest the United States’ public health measures.

-Florida Gov. Ron DeSantis and Texas attorney general Ken Paxton, both Republicans, tweeted over the weekend that their states will investigate GoFundMe after the fundraising platform said it was freezing more than $8 million in donations to the convoy’s organizers.
+Florida Gov. Ron DeSantis and Texas Attorney General Ken Paxton, both Republicans, tweeted over the weekend that their states will investigate GoFundMe after the fundraising platform said it was freezing more than $8 million in donations to the convoy’s organizers.

-But public safety minister Mendicino shot back Monday, saying: “It is certainly not the concern of the Texas attorney general as to how we in Canada go about our daily lives in accordance with the rule of law.”
+But Mendicino shot back Monday, saying: “It is certainly not the concern of the Texas attorney general as to how we in Canada go about our daily lives in accordance with the rule of law.”

-“We need to be vigilant about potential foreign interference. … Whatever statements may have been made by some foreign official are neither here nor there,” Mendicino said during a press briefing.
+“We need to be vigilant about potential foreign interference. … Whatever statements may have been made by some foreign official are neither here nor there,” Mendicino said during a news briefing.

-Similarly, Canada’s emergency preparedness minister Bill Blair said Monday, “We’re all entitled to an opinion, and in my opinion, [Paxton] is wrong.”
+Similarly, Canada’s emergency preparedness minister, Bill Blair, said Monday: “We’re all entitled to an opinion, and in my opinion, [Paxton] is wrong.”

 Trudeau, whose administration has become the convoy’s target, wrote on Twitter that Canadians have the right to protest.
 “But let’s be clear: They don’t have the right to blockade our economy, or our democracy, or our fellow citizens’ daily lives,” he said.
 “It has to stop.”

-But the anti-public health sentiments expressed by the Freedom Convoy participants in Ottawa are being amplified in other parts of the world.
+The anti-public health sentiments expressed by the Freedom Convoy participants in Ottawa are being amplified in other parts of the world.
 For example, participants of the “Convoy to Canberra” spent last week demonstrating against Australia’s vaccine mandates.
 Police in the capital warned residents Monday that protest activities may increase this week and disrupt traffic and public spaces.

-A similarly inspired convoy of cars and campervans blocked streets around New Zealand’s Parliament on Tuesday.
+A similarly inspired convoy of cars and campervans blocked streets around the New Zealand Parliament on Tuesday.
 And rallies are being organized in Europe, as opponents to public health measures rush to plan in various Telegram channels.

 In Alaska on Sunday, more than 100 truck drivers gathered in Anchorage and rallied to show support for the Ottawa protesters, according to the Anchorage Daily News.
 The city’s Republican mayor, Dave Bronson, and U.S. Sen. Dan Sullivan (R-Alaska) reportedly attended the event.